 B.S. in Psychology from Bowling Green State University

-Mazzola, J. J., & Disselhorst, R. (in press).
+Mazzola, J. J., & Disselhorst, R. (2019).
 Should we be challenging employees?: A critical review and meta-analysis of the challenge-hindrance model.
 Journal of Organizational Behavior.

-Mazzola, J. J., Jackson, A., & Thiele, A. (in press).
+Mazzola, J. J., Jackson, A., & Thiele, A. (2019).
 Obesity in the workplace: Physical, social, and environmental barriers and facilitators to healthy lifestyles.
 Occupational Health Science.

 Page, K., Robles, Z., Rospenda, K., & Mazzola, J. J. (2018).
 Understanding the correlates between care-recipient age and caregiver burden, work-family conflict, job satisfaction, and turnover intentions.
 Occupational Health Science, 2(4), 409-435.